By Richard L. Sherman

 “I am terribly upset,” wrote Sam Solomon of Brooklyn, “to see a group of Italian prisoners in their shining, brand new uniforms being conducted on sightseeing tours of Manhattan.
 Then there are the ones in a camp near Camden (NJ) allowed the freedom of the city without guards.”

-Mr. Solomon added that his nephew lived in upstate New York, where Nazi POWs were “a pampered lot of hoodlums who refuse to work.
+Mr. Solomon added that his nephew lived in upstate New York, where German prisoners were “a pampered lot of hoodlums who refuse to work.
 What are we running here, anyway,” he asked, “a kindergarten?”

 The prisoners, she said, were “arrogant and contemptuous, which one could understand when it’s considered that they traveled better than they could have in their own country.”